The instability Principle

 - A description of the change who lead from the old content to the new old.

-All three elements are used generate a unique hash that identify the changeset (with various other metadata).
+All three elements are to compute a unique hash that identify the changeset (with various other metadata).
 This identification is a key part of DVCS design.

 Schema base, A, B and B'